assemblymade/meta/app/views/guides_groups/platform.md

 upon the awarding of a bounty.
 Vested coins must come out of the available pool of unvested coins.

-We introduced vested vs unvested coins to introduce predictability in the total supply of coins for a product.
+We introduced vested/unvested coins to introduce predictability in the total supply of coins for a product.
 Coins can only be awarded to users if they already existed as unvested coins.
 The unvested coin number can be increased by a majority vote of product owners.
 But an increase in the coin supply, aka, a dilution of current owners, should be a major decision made with maximal community input.

-If you are an owner, you can rest assured that your coins can only be diluted in a controlled, predictable process.
+If you are a partner, you can rest assured that your coins can only be diluted in a controlled, predictable process.
 Coins cannot be created endlessly through bounties you might not keep track of.
 Expansion of the coin supply is a comparatively rare event in which your feedback will be solicited.
-This is a measure to protect owners; particularly if a product is exceptionally valuable in financial terms, we want to maximally protect stakeholders from unexpected, unpredictable dilution.
+This is a measure to protect the community; particularly if a product is exceptionally valuable in financial terms, we want to maximally protect stakeholders from unexpected, unpredictable dilution.